-Measure Reason for withdrawal 0391 Breast Cancer Resection Pathology Reporting- pT category (primary tumor) and pN category (regional lymph nodes) with histologic grade (College of American Pathologists) Developer deemed this measure "topped out".
-0392 Colorectal Cancer Resection Pathology Reporting- pT category (primary tumor) and pN category (regional lymph nodes) with histologic grade (College of American Pathologists) Developer deemed this measure "topped out".
-1855 Quantitative HER2 evaluation by IHC uses the system recommended by the ASCO/CAP guidelines (College of American Pathologists) Developer deemed this measure "topped out".
+Measure Reason for withdrawal 0391 Breast Cancer Resection Pathology Reporting- pT category (primary tumor) and pN category (regional lymph nodes) with histologic grade (College of American Pathologists) Developer noted that this measure is "topped out."
+0392 Colorectal Cancer Resection Pathology Reporting- pT category (primary tumor) and pN category (regional lymph nodes) with histologic grade (College of American Pathologists) Developer noted that this measure is "topped out.".
+1855 Quantitative HER2 evaluation by IHC uses the system recommended by the ASCO/CAP guidelines (College of American Pathologists) Developer noted that this measure is "topped out."